organisciak/dissertation/document/1_intro.md

 Because the finding of this study bridge well into the later look at subjective crowdsourcing, this study is presented as a standalone half-chapter.

 The final research chapter, _Designing Tasks for Subjective Needs_ (Chapter 6), shifts the focus to subjective crowdsourcing.
-While paid crowdsourcing is often applied to objective or normative goals, this chapter asks how collection-time strategies can improve the quality of contributions where the task goals are conditioned on a specific person's tastes or needs.
+While paid crowdsourcing is often applied to objective goals, this chapter asks how collection-time strategies can improve the quality of contributions where the task goals are conditioned on a specific person's tastes or needs.
 Building on work developed by @organisciak_personalized_2013, methods are presented to perform subjective crowdsourcing for on-demand personalization, showing it to be feasible for our evaluated settings.
 Following from the earlier study on the effect of design manipulations for objective tasks, this chapter also studies the influence of task design changes in how crowds contribute using one of our subjective crowdsourcing protocols, taste-grokking.